syl20bnr/spacemacs/README.md

 You can installed [MacType][] on Windows to get very nice looking fonts.
 It is also recommended to disable the smooth scrolling on Windows.

+3. **The Spacemacs banner is ugly, what should I do ?**
+Install the default font supported by Spacemacs or choose a fixed witdh font.
+More information in the [font section][] of the documentation.

-3. **Why the powerline has no arrows in terminal even with a patched font ?**
+4. **Why the powerline has no arrows in terminal even with a patched font ?**
 Emacs powerline implementation does not use patched fonts.
 There exist currently no mode-lines in Emacs that support patched font.
 The corresponding feature request for the powerline can be found [here][pw-patched-fonts].

-4. **Why the powerline colors are not correct on OS X ?**
+5. **Why the powerline colors are not correct on OS X ?**
 This is a known issue with the `emacs` brew formula.
 It is recommended to use the [emacs-mac-port][] built.
 See the [install OSX section][] for more info on this.